ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <p>As soon as the open-source core version is running, it is time to take the next step:</p>

-<p><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod)">Request a 14-day trial license</a></p>
+<p><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to bottom right, darkgoldenrod, #ffd700, #fff8dc, #ffd700, darkgoldenrod)">Request a 14-day trial license</a></p>

 <p>To use the license file, just add two parameters to your call of &apos;Set-OutlookSignatures.ps1&apos;:</p>
 <ul>